ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 14.md

 ## Tasks

 1. Case‑insensitive uniqueness for `tags` at the database level and in Admin UI.
-2. Enforce a cap of 10 total tags (technology + category) for both projects and collaborations (project types do not count toward the collaboration cap).
+2. Enforce per‑facet caps for both projects and collaborations: Technology ≤ 5 and Category ≤ 3 (project types do not count toward the collaboration cap).
 3. Light tag‑picker UX refinements in project and collaboration creation forms: filter input, suggested list, scrollable list, selection counter/guardrails.
 4. Curate and seed initial technology/category tags (additive; no renames), and review existing tags.
 5. Tests, documentation updates, and changelog entry.